 (Speaking of preparing for Christmas, check out this clutter free Christmas Gift Guide for Toddlers – Teens here!)

-My family has awesome (in my opinion) Christmas traditions – very few had to be “put away” when my sister and I actually moved out.
-And with the coming of pinterest into my life, there are a few that I absolutely plan on doing with my kids – what would you add to the following list?
+My family has awesome Christmas traditions – very few had to be “put away” when my sister and I actually moved out.
+And with the coming of pinterest into my life, there are a few that I absolutely plan on starting with my kids – what would you add to the following list?

-Memory making Christmas traditions (to start this year):
+Memory making family Christmas traditions (to start this year):

 Decorate the house on Dec 1st